Ask our AI-chatbot

 Feedback to applicants

-We provide information on our website and in the newsletter about which applications have been awarded funding and statistics on applications and marks.
-We plan to make our first announcement of results in June 2024.
+We provide information in our calls for proposals and in the newsletter about which applications have been awarded funding and statistics on applications and marks.

-All applicants will receive a letter of decision on "My RCN web" with feedback in the form of marks with written justifications for the four criteria against which the panel has assessed the application, as well as information about which peers participated in the panel.
+Each applicant will receive a letter of decision on "My RCN web" when the portfolio board has made a decision for the application.
+The letter includes feedback in the form of marks with written justifications for the four criteria against which the panel has assessed the application.

 The responsible portfolio board